Under the Radar (magazine): The Protest Issue

 In 2004 and 2008, coinciding with the U.S. presidential elections, Under the Radar put together special "Protest Issue."
 In addition to politically themed articles, bands were photographed with self-made protest signs and the photos ran in the issue.
 The autographed protest signs were later auctioned off on eBay, with all the profits donated to the political action group Music for America.
 This trend continued for both the 2012 and 2016 U.S. presidential elections.
 The latest Protest Issue was released in 2021 and features Japanese Breakfast and HAIM on the covers.

 U.S. political magazine The Nation named Under the Radar the Most Valuable Music Magazine in their 2016 Progressive Honor Roll.

 Chris Walla Explains It All

 From issue 7, 2004 through issue 22, 2008's editions of "The Protest issue", Death Cab for Cutie guitarist and indie rock producer Chris Walla has written a regular column for Under the Radar entitled "Chris Walla Explains It All".

 Versus

 From time to time, Under the Radar has a special feature where a current musician interviews for the magazine a musician whom they admire and who has influenced them.
-Versus features have included: Clinic vs. Can, Devendra Banhart vs. Donovan, The Dresden Dolls vs. Bauhaus, Love Is All vs. The Vaselines, Primal Scream vs. The Cramps, and The Thrills vs. Brian Wilson.
+Versus features have included: Clinic vs. Can, Devendra Banhart vs. Donovan, the Dresden Dolls vs. Bauhaus, Love Is All vs. the Vaselines, Primal Scream vs. the Cramps, and the Thrills vs. Brian Wilson.

-Website

-Under the Radar has a website which features daily news items along with album reviews and artist interviews.
-A "Songs of the Week" list is posted to the website every week.